On this page

 Our overall goal is to design systems-level experiments that yield systems-level insight, going beyond what one can see by studying one gene or protein at a time.

 Marco obtained his PhD working with Matthias Mann at the Max Planck Institute of Biochemistry, where he used proteomics to map the human protein interactome.
 As an EMBO postdoc with Jonathan Weissman at the University of California, San Francisco, he studied virus-host interactions using single-cell functional genomics.
-After a stint as a Fellow at the Chan Zuckerberg Biohub, Marco established his lab in Vienna in November 2022.
+After a short tenure as a Fellow at the Chan Zuckerberg Biohub, Marco established his lab in Vienna in November 2022.

 We used Perturb-seq to map the phenotypic landscapes of host factors of SARS-CoV-2, characterizing what happens to the course of infection when host factors are inactivated.
 Two classes of factors stood out: factors involved in entry or early events, and those mediating the interferon response (Sunshine et al., Nature Communications, 2023)